 Education and Outreach

-- The CondorKids program, with support from the U.S. Fish & Wildlife Service, Santa Barbara Zoo and Cornell Lab of Ornithology, is a pilot education and outreach effort that connects students with California condor conservation and recovery efforts.
+- The CondorKids (YouTube) program, with support from the U.S. Fish & Wildlife Service, Santa Barbara Zoo and Cornell Lab of Ornithology, is a pilot education and outreach effort that connects students with California condor conservation and recovery efforts.

 - New Condor Country application, created by the Santa Barbara Zoo and U.S. Fish & Wildlife Service, is based on real practices, real locations, and real challenges facing condors in the wild.